-UDOIT Canvas Accessibility Checker - Accessibility & Usability Information
+UDOIT Canvas Accessibility Checker Accessibility and Usability Information

 The Universal Design Online Content Inspection Tool (UDOIT) is a Canvas LMS accessibility evaluator that scans a course, generates a report, and provides resources on how to address common accessibility issues.

 UW-Madison accessibility assistance: